 This unique and innovative programme offers volunteers the opportunity to contribute on-going conservation work in the critically endangered costal forests of southeast Madagascar.
 It combines practical, hands-on conservation research on endangered flora and fauna – in particular lemurs, reptiles and amphibians – with community initiatives and environmental education, building the community’s understanding of the complex habitats of which they are the stewards.

-Organisation Voted "Best Volunteering Organisation" at the 2007 Responsible Tourism Awards, you will be working for a UK registered charity and Malagasy NGO whose aim is to eradicate poverty, suffering and environmental damage in Madagascar.
+Organisation You will be working for a UK registered charity and Malagasy NGO whose aim is to eradicate poverty, suffering and environmental damage in Madagascar.
 The organisation’s approach is one of co-operation and participation with local communities living in the southeast of the country and its work aims to alleviate the effects of poverty and to support viable, environmentally-sensitive development.
 The charity works for a better future for people, communities and the environments in which they live.

 Project Location Set in the Indian Ocean off the east coast of Africa, Madagascar is the world's fourth largest island and is recognised as one of the planet's top conservation priorities.
 Eighty per cent of the island's plant and animal species (including 71 species of lemur) are found nowhere else on earth.

 Volunteers will be working with the staff of the NGO around Sainte Luce, in the Fort Dauphin regain, an area which has been substantially deforested but retains fragments of some of the most important tropical forests in the world.
 These fragments of littoral (coastal) forest are home to multiple endangered and endemic species of flora and fauna, which makes this area a huge conservation priority.